Biography

 Erika Ningxin Wang joined CUHKSZ in 2024.
 She is a media anthropologist and ethnographer who has conducted ethnographic fieldwork in mainland China, Hong Kong, and Taiwan.

-Erika’s research interests lie at the intersection of youth culture, digital media, and state governance.
+Her research interests lie at the intersection of youth culture, digital media, and state governance.
 She has examined the dynamic interactions between Chinese idol fandom, media platform algorithms and interfaces, cultural markets and censorship systems.
-She is currently examining cyberbullying and cyber-nationalism on social media, the transnational consumption of Asian creative industries, the digital transformation of traditional cultural markets and e-commerce live streaming.
+She is currently examining (1) the patriotic discourses on social media and young people's daily lives; (2) the transnational consumption of Asian creative industries, particularly the cultural market and fan economy of Chinese film, TV, animation, and games in Southeast Asia and South America; and (3) the digital transformation and e-commerce live streaming of traditional physical markets in the Greater Bay Area.

 Erika is elected as the Early Career Representative to the International Communication Association (ICA) in the division of Popular Media and Culture.
 She also serves as a reviewer for SSCI journals in the fields of media, communication, and cultural studies.

-Beyond academia, Erika’s reports and commentaries on Chinese pop culture and fans have been published by prominent media outlets such as Xinhua News Agency, Beijing Youth Daily, Jiemian Culture, China Central Radio-The Voice of Economy, and T magazine.
-She has been invited as a guest advisor by film and TV production companies in China to share findings about fandom economy.
+Beyond academia, Erika’s reports and commentaries on Chinese pop culture and fans have been published by prominent media outlets such as Xinhua News Agency, Beijing Youth Daily, Phoenix TV, Jiemian Culture, China Central Radio-The Voice of Economy, and T magazine.
+She also served as a guest consultant for several consulting firms and film&TV companies about fandom economy.
 Erika is also an actress in The Chinese Drama Society at Oxford University.

 Research